Balinese Massage

 Despite the reality that today’s Balinese Massage is an amalgamation of global influences; its foundation is still based on the unique Balinese culture which is still fully alive today.
-The Balinese have an amazing ability to embrace modern bodywork methods, yet still retain the traditional characteristics of its bodywork practices.
+The Balinese have a fantastic ability to embrace modern bodywork methods, yet still retain the traditional characteristics of their bodywork practices.

 Although Balinese massage is interpreted differently even around the island, the most commonly used strokes are highlighted below;

-- Friction – working across the muscle fibers
+• Friction – working across the muscle fibres

 Some therapists choose to apply aromatherapy oils to induce further relaxation of the mind and body.
 Balinese Massage is also sometimes used by specialist sports therapists to treat minor injuries, strained muscles and damaged tissues.